-During divorce, social media activity can reveal information that affects property division, alimony awards and child custody or visitation orders.
+During the divorce, social media activity can reveal information that affects property division, alimony awards and child custody or visitation orders.

-Many people in Salt Lake City have heard about recent research suggesting that social media use can have harmful effects during marriage.
-However, many of these same people may not realize that social media can also be influential during divorce.
+Many people in Salt Lake City have heard about recent research suggesting that social media use can have harmful effects during the marriage.
+However, many of these same people may not realize that social media can also be influential during a divorce.
 Social media, even when used carefully, can give away all kinds of private information.
 Some of this information may substantially change the terms of a divorce settlement.